Skip navigation

 • contributing traumas, stressors and factors from social and economic injustices and other adverse experiences in these communities.

-Policies and programs have contributed to these problems by not always recognizing that specific communities need targeted strategies or by not providing culturally appropriate services.
-These disparities arise from many factors, including:
+Policies and programs have contributed to these problems by not always providing culturally appropriate services or recognizing that specific communities need targeted strategies.
+Disparities in access to resources and services from many factors, including:

 • differences in protection provided to different communities from laws and policies,